allenu/SimpleLists/README.md

 # SimpleLists

-This is a simple app that lets you create a list of strings.
+This is a simple macOS app that lets you create a list of items.
+You can select an item from the list and hit delete to remove it.

 ![screenshot](https://github.com/allenu/SimpleLists/raw/master/images/screenshot.png)